Enter your information

 Mortgage payment protection insurance is a type of accident and sickness cover.
 The difference is that MPPI insures a specific repayment should you become unable to work, whereas accident and sickness insurance can be used to to meet all sorts of bills, from utilities, phone bills and TV contracts to food shopping and family activities.

-Different types of accident and sickness insurance policies are available, such as short and long term cover.
-By comparing accident and sickness insurance quotes with us, you can find a policy to provide the right cover at a price you can afford to pay.
+Different types of accident and sickness insurance policies are available, such as short and long term cover, but the circumstances in which a policy pays out remains the same.
+By comparing accident and sickness insurance quotes with us, you can also be reassured that the policy you find will provide the right cover at a budget to suit you too.

 Why do I need accident and sickness insurance?